panagiotisl/hate-speech-detection-using-user-attributes/README.md

 2. kept only distinct users in our dataset (`/dataset/tweet_user_data_final.csv`).

 ## Usage
-Usage is basically split in two folders depending on what type of classification you wish to try.
+Usage is basically split in three folders depending on what type of classification you wish to try.
-Thus, you can refer to the `text_classification` directory in order to use deep learning for text classification, or, otherwise, you can refer to the `user_attributes_classification` to try to classify tweets depending on user's data.
+Thus, you can refer to:
+* the `text_classification` directory, in order to use deep learning for text classification.
+* the `user_attributes_classification` directory, to try to classify tweets depending on user's data.
+* the `multiple_attributes_classification` directory, to try to combine text and user attributes classification.

 #### Text classification
-To use text classification you should:
+To use text classification you should use the files in the `text_classification` directory:
 1. go to `classification_config.py` and specify the required data.
 Specifically you can choose:
    * embedding dimension of the vectors.
    * test dataset size.